zekaryas1/notes/docs/System design/System design Interview notes/01 - INTRO/0 TERMINOLOGIES.md

 ## Latency

-- the time spent in generating the desired output
+- The time spent in generating the desired output
 	- `formula = abs(time_packet_arrived-time_packet_left)`
 	- `ex1: 10ms to compress a single image`
 	- `ex2: 2 sec to respond to a webpage request`
-- latency is ==inversion proportional== to performance of a system,
+- Latency is ==inversion proportional== to performance of a system,
 	- *lower latency == higher system performance*
 - What factors influence latency?
-	- routers: how fast the routers can process packets
+	- Routers: how fast the routers can process packets
 	- server performance
-	- transmission mediums: ex: Fiber optics is better than WAN
+	- Transmission mediums: ex: Fiber optics is better than WAN
-	- storage delays: the type of storage/db/cache we're using
+	- Storage delays: the type of storage/db/cache we're using
 - *for better latency consider*
 	- compression
 	- caching